Bea Arthur: Early life, family, education and military service

 Bernice Frankel was born on May 13, 1922, in the Brooklyn borough of New York City, to Rebecca (née Pressner, born in Austria) and Philip Frankel (born in Poland).
 Arthur was raised in a Jewish home with her older sister Gertrude and younger sister Marian (1926–2014).

 In 1933, the Frankel family relocated to Cambridge, Maryland, where her parents subsequently operated a women's clothing shop.
-At age 16, Beatrice developed a serious condition, coagulopathy, in which her blood would not clot.
+At age 16, Bernice developed a serious condition, coagulopathy, in which her blood would not clot.
 Concerned for her health, her parents sent her to Linden Hall, an all-girls' boarding school in Lititz, Pennsylvania, for her final two years of high school.
 Afterwards, she studied for a year at Blackstone College for Girls in Blackstone, Virginia.

 During World War II, Frankel enlisted as one of the first members of the United States Marine Corps Women's Reserve in 1943.
 After boot camp, she served as a typist at Marine headquarters in Washington, D.C.
 In June 1943, the Marine Corps accepted her transfer request to the Motor Transport School at Camp Lejeune, North Carolina.
 Frankel then worked as a truck driver and dispatcher in Cherry Point, North Carolina, between 1944 and 1945.
 She was honorably discharged at the rank of staff sergeant in September 1945.

-After serving in the Marines, Frankel studied for a year at the Franklin School of Science and Arts in Philadelphia, where she became a licensed medical technician.
+After serving in the Marines, Frankel studied for a year at the Franklin School of Science and Arts in Philadelphia, where she became a licensed laboratory medical technician.
 After interning at a local hospital for the summer, she decided against working as a lab technician, departing for New York City in 1947 to enroll in the School of Drama at The New School.
+She would also study under Lee Strasberg.